Metadrop/behat-contexts/README.md

 ### Cookie compliance context

 It allows to check that sites are GDPR-compliant with regard to cookies.
 This feature is compatible with any cookie banner integration with the proper configuration.
-The context includes preconfigurations for OneTrust and EU Cookie Compliance Drupal module.
+The context includes preconfigurations for OneTrust, Klaro and EU Cookie Compliance Drupal modules.

 It can check that there are no cookies saved in the browser before they are accepted.
 It can also check the expected cookies appear when cookies are accepted.